CockroachDB supports the Generic Security Services API (GSSAPI) with Kerberos authentication.

 include_realm=0option is required to tell CockroachDB to remove the

 @DOMAIN.COMrealm information from the username.
-We don't support any advanced mapping of GSSAPI usernames to CockroachDB usernames right now.
+We do not support any advanced mapping of GSSAPI usernames to CockroachDB usernames right now.
 If you want to limit which realms' users can connect, you can also add one or more

 krb_realmparameters to the end of the line as an allowlist, as follows: